CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Make sure you have [SuperBLT](https://superblt.znix.xyz/) installed, and then extract `BLT-Criminal_Dawn.zip` into `PAYDAY 2/mods`.
 There are a few dependencies which BLT will prompt you to install after launching the game with Criminal Dawn.
 Download them, restart the game, and you should be good to go.
-You'll know if the mod is working because you will have a fresh save file and the main menu will be different.
+You'll know if the mod is working because you will have a fresh save file and the game will have an orange/pink colour palette (instead of blue).

 ## Why do I have hundreds of coins?
 After installing the mod for the first time you get given coins for achievement milestones (may have been fixed?? let me know!).